SHU-red/EMP2_TouchEmulator/README.md

 ## Description

-Automation of user-inputs as if the touch-display was used.
+Automation of user-inputs as if the touch-display was used, by sending messages on vehicle CAN-Bus from a rapid prototyping device.

 For example: